gwanted/fabric-nodejs-sdk-gm/docs/tutorials/network-config.md

 client.setAdminSigningIdentity('admin privateKey','admin cert');
 ```

-Assume that connection profile configurations have been loaded, setting up both an organization with an admin and indicating that the client is in that organization.
+Assume that a common connection profile has been loaded, setting up both an organization with an admin and indicating that the client is in that organization.
 Then when the call is made to get a transaction id object, the fabric client will check to see if an admin has been assigned to the fabric client and use that to generate the transaction id.
 The transaction id returned will be tagged that it was generated with the assigned administrative identity.
-Notice how the request object being built is using just a name for the orderer rather than a `Orderer` object.
+Notice how the request object being built is using just a name for the orderer rather than an `Orderer` object.
 The fabric client will look up this name in the loaded connection profile configuration.
 When the `createChannel` call is made, the fabric client will know that this action should be signed by the administrative identity because the transaction id was marked as an admin based transaction.
 Note that the administrative signing identity is not required if the logged in user is an administrative user and has been assigned to the fabric client.
 ```
 let tx_id = client.newTransactionID(true);